You Keep Me Hangin' On: Background

-Vanilla Fudge's 1967 psychedelic rock remake titled "You Keep Me Hanging On" reached number six on the Billboard Hot 100 chart a year after the release of the Supremes' recording.
-While the edited version released on the 45 RPM single was under three minutes long, the album version was 7:26 and features a markedly slower and more aggressive interpretation of the song.
-The recording, done in one take, was Vanilla Fudge's first single.
+In 1967, the American rock band Vanilla Fudge included a psychedelic rock cover of "You Keep Me Hanging On" on their self-titled debut album.
+The recording, done in one take, is a slower and more aggressive take on the song.
+While the album version is seven minutes and 26 seconds, the edited version released as Vanilla Fudge's debut single is under three minutes.
+It reached number six on the Billboard Hot 100, a year after the release of the Supremes' recording.

 Vanilla Fudge drummer Carmine Appice talked about the band's decision to record the song in a 2014 interview:

 That was Mark and Timmy [the band's keyboardist and bassist].
 We used to slow songs down and listen to the lyrics and try to emulate what the lyrics were dictating.
 That one was a hurtin' song; it had a lot of emotion in it.
 "People Get Ready" was like a Gospel thing.
 "Eleanor Rigby" was sort of eerie and church-like ... like a horror movie kind of thing.
 If you listen to "Hangin' On" fast ... by the Supremes, it sounds very happy, but the lyrics aren't happy at all.
 If you lived through that situation, the lyrics are definitely not happy.

 The Vanilla Fudge version appears in the series finale of the television show The Sopranos (2007), at the conclusion of episode 1 of season 7 of the television series Mad Men (2015), the film War Dogs (2016), the video game Mafia III (2016), the film Once Upon a Time in Hollywood (2019) and its soundtrack, and over the closing credits of the "Intervention" (2022) episode of That Damn Michael Che.
 It Also appears in the snowboarding film by Burton "One World" (2020).